jaiwanag/lab-terra-containerapp/README.md

 # Summary
-This lab outlines the steps to install and configure the necessary software and tools to create a Terraform project for learing Infrastructure as Code (IaC) and source control (Git/GitHub).
+This lab outlines the steps to install and configure the necessary software and tools to create a Terraform project for learning Infrastructure as Code (IaC) and source control (Git/GitHub).
 This project uses IaC to deploy a container app in Azure.

 ### Skills that will be learned:
 1. Azure